aws-samples/sample-smml-cookbook/README.md

 These labs are meant to demystify the processes of distributing ML workloads for Inference and Training across multiple accelerators and devices.

-We will take on the task of running a model from a very small size (llama-tiny) to a larger distributed model across multiple instances (llama-7b).
+We will take on the task of running a model from a very small size (llama) to a larger distributed model across multiple instances (llama-13b).

 Throughout this workshop we will begin by deploying a simple version of the model we'll explore, then establish concepts using generic matrix multiplications.
 We do this because *most* modern machine learning algorithms consist almost entirely of matrix multiplications.
 Once you understand the concept of how a matrix multiplication is optimize, you should be able to easily transfer that understanding to the models you run.